mlowasp/sproxy/README.md

 sproxy --database-create-tables
 ```

-If you want to use the database for your backends as well, make sure you have the "BACKEND_MODE=database" parameter setup in the "backend" section of your configuration file.
+If you want to use the database for your backends as well, make sure you have the "BACKEND_MODE=database" parameter setup in the "settings" section of your configuration file.

 ```
-[backend]
+[settings]
 # possible values: config|database
 BACKEND_MODE=database
 ```